Courses | |

 Yes, there are Hack Reactor workshops, seminars, and events.
 The school offers free events for both beginners and intermediate coders.
 Currently, there are none scheduled for upcoming dates, but the school tells interested participants to check the website periodically for updates.

-Only students who apply for the Software Engineering with JavaScript and Python bootcamp will need to go through a Hack Reactor interview.
+Only students who apply for a beginner bootcamp will need to go through a Hack Reactor interview.
 The interview is non-technical, and an admissions representative might ask you interview questions about your career goals, why you are interested in software engineering, and how prepared you are for a demanding program.
+Common Hack Reactor interview questions include:

-Alternatively, to get accepted into the Software Engineering with JavaScript and Python bootcamp, you just need to pass the non-technical assessments and admissions interview.
+On the other hand, if you are applying for a beginner coding bootcamp, you just need to pass the non-technical assessments and admissions interview.
 To do this, you simply need to demonstrate your commitment and ability to learn.

 The Hack Reactor refund policy offers a prorated refund of tuition if you drop out from a bootcamp before the cutoff date.
 However, the $100 deposit is not refundable.
 In addition, if you separate from the program after the cutoff date, you are not entitled to any refund.